johnnywycliffe/RaceDotNet/Design Docs/Software.md

   - Passive Data logging mode
   - Clear data
   - Password protect
+- About
+  - licenses for 3rd party libraries
+  - developer name

 ### Input handler
 A non-blocking selection tool needs to be present, that scans the potentiometer input from the joystick and button status when any selection is being made.